paypal/Illuminator/docs/Extensions.md

 This is a function reference, not a class reference; the classes to which these functions belong will be indicated.

+#### `.captureImage(imageName)`
+Capture a screenshot of just this element, using `imageName` as the name for the resultant image file.

+#### `.captureImageTree(imageName)`
+Capture a screenshot of this element and all its child elements, using `imageName` as the base name for all the resultant image files.
+Each image file will include the accessor string in the filename.

 #### `.checkIsEditable()` - UIAElement
 Tap the element and return true if a keyboard is displayed.